 If the noise is likely to result in a large impact on local residents (for example, when there have been at least three complaints from separate households) and is taking place at the time of the call, or if the complaint relates to a vehicle alarm or premises alarm, we will, try to, visit the same day.
-If we are requested to attend by a partner agency, e.g. Police, Fire Service, Community Safety Unit, Environment Agency we also try to visit the same day.
+If we are requested to attend by a partner agency such as the Police, Fire Service, Community Safety Unit or Environment Agency we also try to visit the same day.

 If it appears that the bonfire burning wood or garden waste, by sending a standard advice letter to the person complained about.
 A standard advisory letter will also be sent to the complainant.
 (Target - within five working days)

 If a further complaint is received, the complainant will be asked to keep a log of any disturbance, and send it to us after a period of no longer than one month.